1lch2/sd-webui-torrigate-captioner/README.md

 6. Select your preferred **Caption Type**.
 7. Enable character lists, descriptions, or global tags if you want the LLM to ground its output to specific details.
 8. Click **Generate** and wait for your local LLM to return the caption.

-Alternatively, you can use clients like LM Studio to load the model.
-For llama.cpp server config, check the guide from original repo: https://github.com/litch230/comfyui_toriigate#running-the-llamacpp-server

 ## Configuration